palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/Application/xiao_esp32c6_zigbee_arduino.md

 }
 ```

-**Zigbee End Device**

-In this section, we will explore how the Zigbee HA On/Off Light example code is structured based on the Zigbee data model.
-By understanding the relationship between the code and the data model, you will gain insights into how to interpret and modify the code according to your specific requirements.

-Now, let's examine the HA On/Off Light example code and see how it maps to the Zigbee data model.

 #### Zigbee Light Switch

 Here, the XIAO ESP32C6 serves as the **Zigbee Coordinator**, responsible for controlling other Zigbee devices.
 Here, the **Zigbee Switch** represents the controller, which binds to a Zigbee light device and controls it through commands such as toggling the light on or off.